spdobest/CountryFlag/README.md

 ## Libraries used
 - Coroutines - for multi threading
 - Databinding and view model for MVVM
-- Picaso for image Loading
+- Picaso for image Loading and getting error callback if image not exists
 - Junit and mockito for Unit testing
-- DIffUtils to make recyclerview load items faster
+- DIffUtils to make recyclerview adapter load items effeciently when refresh country

-## How to Tun the application
+## How to Run the application
+-
 - Click on the CountryFlagAPp in device dashboard
 - Type country code to search any country
 - Minimum length of country code is 2